 This delicious green beans skillet stir fry is low-carb, Keto, low-glycemic, gluten-free and vegan!
 These tender crisp and delicious green beans can be served as an appetizer, side dish or light lunch.

 Have you tried Spicy Green Beans at PF Chang’s or Wok n Fire restaurants?
 These beans are usually listed under side dishes but we have been ordering them as an appetizer.
-And two orders ( we just love them).
+And we often get two orders ( because we just love them).

 This recipe is pretty simple and easy to make at home.
 On your next grocery trip, don’t forget to pick up some green beans .
 Whip up the sauce and your tasty side dish is ready!!
-Quick, healthy and yummy !!
+Quick, healthy and yummy.

 I am using “Haricot Vert” or French green beans for this recipe.
 These beans look delicate and have tender texture.
 But regular green beans also work perfectly .
 Hope you enjoy this recipe as much as we do!